COVID-19: Bauchi discharges 24 more patients – The Sun Nigeria

-No fewer than 24 Coronavirus patients in Bauchi State have been discharged on Saturday after results of their tests by the Nigeria Centre for Disease C ontrol, NCDC turned out negative.
+No fewer than 24 Coronavirus patients in Bauchi State were discharged on Saturday after results of their tests by the Nigeria Centre for Disease Control, NCDC turned out negative.

 The development brings the total number of cases so far discharged to 156 as contained in the State Health COVID 19 situation report.